JohnRaizada/Primal2.0/README.md

 Tools for allowing players to create and share custom content for the game.
 ### Procedural Generation
 Tools for generating game content such as levels, environments, and characters algorithmically.
+### Project Settings
+A panel that allows developers to configure various project-wide settings such as rendering options, physics settings, and input mappings.
 ## Features Under Comsideration
 ### Particle Editor
 A panel that allows developers to create and edit particle systems for effects such as fire, smoke, and explosions.